johneatmon/www/src/pages/work/querus.md

 - [Astro](https://astro.build/) — my go-to <abbr title="Static Site Generator">SSG</abbr>.
 It's so easy to get up-and-running.
 - [Tailwind CSS](https://tailwindcss.com/) — I wasn't really concerned with scale on this project nor would I be collaborating with anyone else.
 I opted for speed versus custom CSS.
-- [Cloudflare Pages](https://pages.cloudflare.com/) — I can't say I'm the biggest fan of Cloudflare's admin dashboard.
-It's a bit clunky to navigate.
-However, analytics and multiple team members can be added for the price of free — it's hard to complain about that.
+- [Cloudflare Pages](https://pages.cloudflare.com/) — analytics and multiple team members can be added for the price of free — my Dad was super stoked about that.

 In addition to these top-level tools/technologies, I also used the following Astro integrations: